Wonders of Kingman Reef

 Spectacular and unique are some of the oldest known deep water coral stands, which could be 5,000 years old and are visually very impressive.
 Atoll sustains 205 known species of corals and more than 225 species of fish.

-The lagoon of the atoll contains also the highest density of giant clams in the Pacific.
+The lagoon of the atoll contains the highest density of giant clams in the Pacific.
 This is the northern range of the rare giant clam Tridacna squamosa.